Day of Remembrance: Documentary Film Screening and Panel Discussion

 Film Summary: Alternative Facts: The Lies of Executive Order 9066 by Jon Osaki is a documentary feature film about the false information and political influences which led to the World War II incarceration of Japanese Americans.
 The film exposes the lies used to justify the mass incarceration and the cover-up that went all the way to the United States Supreme Court.
 The film also examines the parallels to the current climate of fear, attitudes towards immigrant communities, and similar attempts to abuse the powers of the government.

-Presented in partnership with Friends of Minidoka, Minidoka National Historic Site, Idaho State Museum, and the Boise Valley JACL.
+Presented in partnership with Friends of Minidoka, Minidoka National Historic Site, Boise State University, Idaho State Museum, and the Boise Valley JACL.

 Each ticket includes admission to the film screening, panel discussion, and the Museum’s Day of Remembrance temporary exhibit.
 General Museum admission is not included with this ticket.